JPCERTCC/EmoCheck/README.md

 ## How EmoCheck detects Emotet

-Emotet generetes their process name from specific word dictionary and C dirves serial.
+Emotet generates their process name from a specific word dictionary and C drive serial.
-EmoCheck scan the running process on the host, and find Emotet process from their process name.
+EmoCheck scans the running process on the host, and find Emotet process from their process name.

 ## Sample Report